 IRF would like to congratulate the forest department, park officials and the teams of the Translocation Core Committee for the successful translocation.
 IRV2020 has consistently demonstrated the vision and cooperation of local and national government, wildlife conservation organizations and on-the-ground partners working together to recover habitats and protect rhinos so that they can thrive in the wild.

 Greater one-horned rhinos currently number more than 3,600 in India and Nepal.
 The translocated female rhinos increase the genetic diversity of the Manas population, achieving the goal of a natural and healthy breeding program for the future of the species.

 Both rhinos were ear notched as per IUCN/SSC Asian Rhino Specialist guidelines for identification and monitoring.
 A special team was established in Manas to provide regular monitoring of the rhinos in the park.

-Two more translocations are planned for this year as part of IRV2020.
+These were the 19th & 20th translocations of the IRV2020 program and there are two more planned for this year.
 Building on the success of this 15-year program, partners will gather in the coming months to evaluate the completed plan and determine next steps to ensure the survival of the greater one-horned rhino in India and Nepal.